SACSCOC Report

 Will students still be able to collect financial aid?

 Yes.
-The University continues to be eligible to distribute federal financial aid.
+The University remains eligible to distribute federal financial aid.

 Will this status impact the courses the University offers this spring?

-No. The SACSCOC Warning status will have no impact on our course offerings.
+No. The SACSCOC Warning status will not affect our course offerings.

 How is the University of Lynchburg addressing its warning status?

 Lynchburg is well on its way to resolving the outstanding issues.
-New enrollment initiatives, new academic programs, a focus on student life, enhanced infrastructure, the addition of new athletic programs, and certificate programs are already yielding positive results to stabilize and grow enrollment.
+New enrollment initiatives, new academic programs, a focus on student life, enhanced infrastructure, the addition of new athletic programs, and certificate programs are already yielding positive results in stabilizing and growing enrollment.